 Phishing is one of the most common internet scams, and one of the most well-known.
 That doesn't change the fact that it remains as prevalent as ever.
 In phishing, cyber-criminals send emails to consumers disguising themselves as legitimate companies that the consumer likely uses.
 They try to trick the user into clicking over to a fake version of the company's website to give up sensitive information, which can then be used for fraudulent activity.

 Phishing is bigger than the ecommerce space, but often comes disguised as emails from ecommerce companies such as Amazon, eBay, Etsy, etc. The email may ask you to confirm whether you ordered a big-ticket item, or may claim that more information is needed to ship a recent purchase.
 Once you click on the embedded link, you’ll be asked to verify your identity by providing (surprise!) confidential information.
 Legitimate companies won't email you to ask you for sensitive data, so that's the first sign that you're dealing with a phishing scam.
 Always pay attention to the links inside emails.
 If you’re not 100% sure that the email is legitimate, go to the company’s website or call their customer service number.

 Help Protect Yourself

 The takeaway here is that consumers must be vigilant in protecting their information, both online and off, to lessen their chances of falling victim to ecommerce fraud.
-Purchase alerts from your bank can be a useful tool, notifying you when your card is being used online.
+Card alerts from your bank can be a useful tool, notifying you when your card is being used online.
 You can even sign up for mobile alerts, texts that are sent to your phone asking you to verify purchases.
 Nevada State Bank has more helpful information about how you can help protect yourself from fraud here.

 The information provided is presented for general informational purposes only and does not constitute tax, legal or business advice.
 Any views expressed in this article may not necessarily be those of Nevada State Bank, a division of Zions Bancorporation, N.A.
 Member FDIC